Practice Problems

 Directions:

-On this worksheet you will practice using the basic formulas for uniformly accelerated motion (in an horizontal plane).
+On this worksheet you will practice using the basic formulas for uniformly accelerated motion for objects moving at a constant speed along horizontal planes.

 omit